Robert-Lark/new-Home-Frontend/README.md

 # Quiet Cast

 Quiet Cast is a home for music and print interviews from musicians.
 It is the sister site of QuietCalmRecords.com which sells the music you can hear on Quiet Casts in vinyl formats.
+The site was built using React and Redux on the front-end and Sanity Headless CMS on the back.
+Apollo Client and GraphQL were used to query the data from Sanity.

 ## Installation